chrisgleitze/full-vim-experience/README.md

 ---
-title: My Vim journey
+title: The full Vim developer experience
 author: Chris
 date: 2024-09-03
 ---

-# The Full Vim developer experiencewhere
+# The full Vim developer experience

-## Where to start using Vim, Neovim recommendations, Vim in the browser and OS

 This is my guide to the full Vim developer experience, so you can use Vim in the IDE, the browser and on your Operation System (OS).